RetroRanger444/Note-taking-app/README.md

 - Make your changes
 - Submit a pull request

+## Credits

+**Developers:**
+- retroranger444
+- darkpigeon554

+Built collaboratively with passion for productivity and clean code.

 ## License

 MIT License - Feel free to use, modify, and distribute this project.